© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval village and field system remains immediately south of Bradley Hall is a scheduled monument protected by Historic England under reference 1016527.
 View the official record →

-The Medieval village and field system remains immediately south of Bradley Hall is an ancient monument comprising the earthwork traces of a medieval settlement and its associated agricultural landscape.
+The medieval village and field system remains immediately south of Bradley Hall is a complex of earthworks representing settlement and agricultural organisation from the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016527.

 Medieval village and field system remains immediately south of Bradley Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016527.